DrakeGoCoding/web-developer-interview/README.md

 - Tailwindcss: A utility-first CSS framework for rapidly building custom user interfaces.
 - Vite: A build tool for modern web development.
 - Vitest: A testing framework for JavaScript and TypeScript.
+- Lodash.debounce: A utility function for debouncing functions.

 # Installation